Federal study finds race, gender affect face-scanning tech

 This is the first time the National Institute of Standards and Technology has investigated demographic differences in how face-scanning algorithms are able to identify people.

+But the nuanced report published Thursday is unlikely to resolve differences of opinion between critics and defenders of face recognition.
+It cautions against “incomplete” previous research alleging biased facial recognition that has alarmed lawmakers, but also confirms similar trends showing higher error rates for women, the youngest and oldest people, and for certain racial groups.

+“There is a wide range of performance and there’s certainly work to be done," said Craig Watson, manager of NIST's research group that studies biometric technology.
+“The main message is don’t try to generalize the results across all the technology.
+Know your use case, the algorithm that’s being used.”

-The report published Thursday was based on research testing the algorithms of nearly 100 companies on millions of mugshots, visa application photos and other government-held images.
+NIST, which is a part of the Commerce Department, tested the algorithms of nearly 100 companies on millions of mugshots, visa application photos and other government-held images.
+Microsoft was among the major tech companies that voluntarily submitted its technology for review.
+Amazon, which markets face-scanning software to police, did not.